google/WebFundamentals/src/content/en/tools/chrome-devtools/dom/index.md

 ### Break on subtree modifications {: #subtree }

-Subtree modification is the most flexible type of DOM breakpoint.
-After you put a subtree modification breakpoint on a node, DevTools pauses the page when any of the node's descendants are modified.
-This includes adding or removing nodes, changing attributes, changing text, and so on.
+After you put a subtree modification breakpoint on a node, DevTools pauses the page when any of the node's descendants are added or removed.

 1. Right-click **A Fire Upon The Deep** below and select **Inspect**.